Skip to main content

 How Berkeley Compares

-Oak Moratorium & Ordinance Intensity: Berkeley's Coast Live Oak moratorium (BMC 6.52) protects all oaks at any size and requires 3:1 replanting, while Oakland's ordinance protects trees at 15-inch+ DBH with 1:1 replacement.
+Oak Moratorium & Ordinance Intensity: Berkeley's Coast Live Oak moratorium (BMC 6.52) protects all oaks at any size and requires 3:1 replanting, while Oakland's ordinance protects trees at 15-inch+ trunk diameter with 1:1 replacement.
 Both cities face Sudden Oak Death pressure, but Berkeley's blanket protection and EMBER Initiative fire zone requirements (effective Jan 2026) create stricter constraints.
 Contractors familiar with Berkeley's moratorium often struggle with Oakland's less restrictive framework, but both require ISA Certified Arborist involvement for heritage work.

-Protection Threshold & Permit Timeline: Piedmont, an enclave within the Oakland Hills, protects trees at 6-inch+ DBH (similar to Berkeley) but has a notably stricter enforcement culture and longer permit timeline (8-12 weeks vs. Berkeley's 6-10 weeks for oaks).
+Protection Threshold & Permit Timeline: Piedmont, an enclave within the Oakland Hills, protects trees at 6-inch+ trunk diameter (similar to Berkeley) but has a notably stricter enforcement culture and longer permit timeline (8-12 weeks vs. Berkeley's 6-10 weeks for oaks).
 Piedmont also requires replacement planting at 3:1+ ratios, matching Berkeley's oak requirements but applying them more broadly to all protected species.
 Homeowners on the Berkeley-Piedmont border often find Piedmont's oversight more intensive despite similar ordinance language.

 Urban Forestry Programs & Fire Zone Integration: San Francisco's urban forestry program emphasizes canopy equity and street tree expansion across all neighborhoods, with less hillside fire zone intensity than Berkeley.
 However, both cities integrate wildfire risk reduction with heritage tree protection, using zone-based defensible space standards.
 Berkeley's EMBER Initiative (Grizzly Peak, Panoramic Hill, Wildcat Canyon) is more geographically concentrated, while San Francisco's program is citywide but less fire-hazard driven.
 Both employ ISA Certified Arborists in planning roles.